jhumelsine/jhumelsine.github.io/_posts/2024-03-15-interpreter-design-pattern-introduction.md

 SpecificationList ::= Specification (“,” Specification)* // NOTE: Star indicates any number of repetitions, including zero.
 ```

-The `Not` and `SpecificationList` means that the grammar is indirectly recursive.
+The `Not` and `SpecificationList` rules include `Specification` in their definition.
+This means that the grammar as a whole is indirectly recursive.
 This is what allows `all`, `any` and `not` constructs to be nested.
 The grammar supports a tree structure that's a deep and wide as needed.

 ## Grammar to Design
 The class design emerges from the grammar, especially since __IS-A__ is associated with inheritance and __HAS-A__ is associated with composition.
 Interfaces and concrete classes tend to map directly from the grammar.
 Abstract classes tend to emerge during design refactoring.
 Compare the grammar above with the class design.
 Hopefully the major relationships in the grammar and the design are fairly obvious: